unown294/War-Thunder-Calculator-OutDated/README (instructions).txt

 	Function 6: (Gives the cheapest ammount in Golden Eagles to purchase 'X' amount of lions) Function 7: (Gives the cheapest ammount in dollars to purchase 'X' amount of eagles)

-5. Leave suggestions on what functions you want to see next
+5. Leave suggestions on what functions you want to see next.
+6. Have fun finding my easter egg

 Known bugs:

-Function 1

-- Fixing the max aircraft you can put into the function as we speak and will be re-uploaded once it has been fixed

-Function 4

-- Havent made it print the options so dont uses as were working on finishing the last function that is more simplified and better for the users